mobile-nav

 Calling via Twilio

 Ever had to call your Uber driver from the app to clarify where you're waiting?
-The calling is made via Twilio.
+The call is made via Twilio.
 The Uber app makes an API call to Twilio to initiate and connect the call.
 The voice data is carried securely by Twilio and not the Uber app.
 The app just does the initial handshake between the Uber app and Twilio.

 twilio-uber-message

 Most modern CRM systems have calling functionality.
-Calls are initiated by the CRM user from inside the CRM application.
+The CRM user initiates calls from inside the CRM application.
 They can be recorded and stored in the CRM for a manager to review.
 The secure calling, recording and voice file storage are all done by Twilio.
-Below is a screenshot from HubSpot CRM

 twilio-hubspot-calling-2